iturdikulov/notes/Babej-A_dive_into_taskwarrior_ecosystem.md

 The task is written back into the `pending.data` file, but it doesn't belong there - it belongs in the `completed.data` file.

-Garbage Collection ([[garbage_collection|garbage collection]]) is operation automatically run by Taskwarrior to move tasks into the correct files.
+Garbage Collection ([[garbage_collection]]) is operation automatically run by Taskwarrior to move tasks into the correct files.

 When moving tasks between the files, ID numbers are affected, because they are simply line numbers in the `pending.data` file.